Logo

 A soldier in tactical gear, including a helmet, balaclava, and body armor, is captured mid-action, holding a knife with a determined expression.
 The muted color palette and dynamic pose create a tense and action-packed mood, suggesting a moment from a video game or a dramatic scene.
 The background features industrial-like structures, adding to the gritty and intense atmosphere of the image.

 With no official support or tools, we had to build a working pipeline from scratch, leaning hard on everything we'd learned up to that point.
-It was one of the most technically demanding projects we'd taken on, but also one of the most fulfilling.
+It was one of the most technically demanding projects we'd taken on, and the one that pushed the limits of what Workshop submissions could actually be.

 #Workshop